ThousifMd/rizzlabs/README.md

 ## 📄 License

-This project is part of the RizzLab application suite.
+This project is part of the MatchboostAI application suite.

 ## 🆘 Support

-For support, email support@rizzlab.com or create an issue in this repository.
+For support, email support@matchboostai.com or create an issue in this repository.